While I provide this information at

 monofilament), braided nylon line, braided plumb line, braided

-Dacron kite line, venetian blind chord, string trimmer weed eater
+Dacron kite line, string trimmer weed eater

 A hockey puck, redwood, red cedar, red oak, treated lumber or a 1/4" nylon